 (TVDB)

 Created by Sid & Marty Krofft, The Brady Bunch Variety Hour has gone down as one of America’s worst TV shows ever made (Susan Olsen even wrote a book about.)
-It starred all but one of the stars from the former show except for Eve Plumb.
-She wanted to do just five shows, but ABC demanded that she appear in all of them or none of them, so she left the project.
-Jan’s character was recast with Geri Reischl who many called “Fake Jan.”
-Barry Williams (Greg Brady) wanted to do the show so bad, he resigned from the Broadway musical, Pippin to do so.
+It starred all but one of the stars from the former show.
+The holdout?
+Eve Plumb.
+She wanted to do just five episodes, but ABC demanded that she appear in all of them or none of them, so she left the project.
+Jan’s character was recast with Geri Reischl who many referred to her as “Fake Jan.”
+Barry Williams wanted to do the show so bad, he resigned from the Broadway musical, Pippin to do so.

 The Brady Brides